JohnyTomogavk/GlobalHub/README.md

    * Table, ~~Timeline~~ and ~~Kanban~~ views for tasks displaying
    * Status transitions on tasks
    * Notifications on start and due dates
-4. Full-Text search across all your stuff
+4. :mag_right: Full-Text search across all your stuff

 ## :wrench: Architecture
 > The design based on microservice architecture with asynchronous communications\